 #ProPlantTips for Care

-Red Crape Myrtles tolerate a wide range of soils from heavy clay to loam as long as the drainage is good.
+Red Crape Myrtles tolerate a wide range of soils, from heavy clay to loam, as long as the drainage is good.
 It's critical to choose a location with well-drained soil, or you'll need to plan to amend with soil conditioners.

-Red Crape Myrtle is top choice where responsible water use is a concern, as it will become drought tolerant once it's established in your yard.
+Red Crape Myrtle is a top choice where responsible water use is a concern, as it will become drought tolerant once it's established in your yard.
 You'll see these quite often in drier climates as medium strip trees because of their moderate height and low maintenance needs.
-The Red Crape Myrtles are approved by many cities and municipalities for parking lot and planting strips where they adapt to the harshness of the city environments.
+The Red Crape Myrtles are approved by many cities and municipalities for parking lots and planting strips, where they adapt to the harshness of the city environments.
 This means it will work for you in your yard!